Course Title: Further Web Programming

 This course has no hurdle requirements.

-The assessment for this course comprises practical work involving the development of computer programs, class tests and a final exam.
+The assessment for this course comprises practical work involving the development of computer programs and end of semester take home activity.

-Assessment 1: In this assignment you will implement a web application prototype with a basic user interface
+Assessment 1: In this assignment you will implement a web application prototype with partial features

 This assessment task supports CLOs 2, 3 & 5